-Best Practice Sheet # CIS-17 PKI-based traceability Practice summary uirements related to Identity and Access Purpose The objectives cover the following:1) Identification and Authentication2) Role Information assignment to the subject or object3) Audit Logs CIS requirement(s) concerned ✓ Integrity □ Availability □ Performance □ Capacity ☑ Security □ Usability □ Maintainability □ Resilience Project phase(s) concerned Development Process: ☑ Requirements analysis ☑ Architectural design ☑ Detailed design □ Coding and unitary testing ☑ Testing and integration Operation Process: ☑ Operational testing ☑ System operation □ User support Maintenance Process: □ Problem and modification analysis ☑ Modification implementation □ Maintenance review/acceptance ☑ Migration Related deliverables Security Policy Certificate Policy Certificate Practice Statement Operating Plan: backup and recovery procedures Documents relating to Target Of Evaluation (TOE) for each device or software supporting a qualified or certified process based on ISO/IEC 15408 with Protection Profiles or Security Target.
-Economic impact Initial costs: Initial costs: Image: High Image: High Risks if practice not applied □ High ☑ Medium □ Low
+Best Practice Sheet # CIS-17 PKI-based traceability Practice summary Comply with traceability requirements related to Identity and Access Management (IAM) based on a Public Key Infrastructure (PKI).
+Purpose The objectives cover the following:1) Identification and Authentication2) Role Information assignment to the subject or object3) Audit Logs CIS requirement(s) concerned ✓ Integrity □ Usability □ Availability □ Maintainability □ Performance □ Resilience □ Capacity ✓ Security Project phase(s) concerned Development Process: Operation Process: ☑ Requirements analysis ☑ Operational testing ☑ Architectural design ☑ System operation ☑ Detailed design □ User support □ Coding and unitary testing Maintenance Process: ☑ Testing and integration □ Problem and modification analysis ☑ Modification implementation □ Maintenance review/acceptance ☑ Migration □ Related deliverables Security Policy Certificate Policy Certificate Practice Statement Operating Plan: backup and recovery procedures Documents relating to Target Of Evaluation (TOE) for each device or software supporting a qualified or certified process based on ISO/IEC 15408 with Protection Profiles or Security Target.
+Economic impact Initial costs: Initial costs: Risks if practice not applied ☐ High ☑ Medium □ Low

-BPS # CIS-17 : PKI-based traceability (continue inued) Detailed Prerequisites: description of the Refer to or develop a Security Policy practice Refer to or develop a "Certificate Policy" and "Certificate Practice a whole based on RFC 3647 Statement" as Context: The general context is taken from the reference document "Certificate Management Component (CIMC), Family of Protection Profiles that defines for a PKI."
-Definition: A PKI is a security infrastructure that creates and manages public key facilitate the use of public key cryptography.
-To achieve this goal, a PKI two basic tasks: generate and distribute public key certificates to bind public l information after validating the accuracy of the binding; and keys to other maintain and distribute certificate status information for unexpired CP: Certificate Policy: a CP is a document that describes the measures ar will use to validate the identity of a certificate's subject.
-Validation mi- requestor-provided account and password combination submitted to the directory or photo identification and submission to a background cher registration authority (RA) process n organization ght require a organization's CPS: Certificate practice statement: a CPS is a public document that descertification authority (CA) is managed by an organization to uphold its certificate policies.
-A CPS is published at a CA and describes the operation security and CRL: Certification Revocation List OCSP: Online Certificate Status Protocol The PKI systems themselves shall be compliant with CIS best practices, in particular: Security: The main aspects of these tasks are relevant to the tr of the PKI and consequently rules and techniques ensuring st Management are essential to set up a secure information system and sensitive applications all facets of information security shall I such as confidentiality, integrity, availability and non-repudiation. shall have Risk Management Plan in place if identity is compromise trong Identity ns.
-For critical be addressed, Organisations Availability: Resource availability is essential for operating Certif and Identification & Authorisation modules in order to ens continuity.
-For example, to enhance the availability of Certificate or more issuing Certification Authorities shall share the enrolmen provide verification services on certificate status (OCSP and prevents Certificate Services from being unavailable due to a s failure. sure business Services, two It process and d CRL).
-This Performance: Agreements shall be developed and implemented users, application service providers, and credential issuers.
-Thes will specify the various obligations and remedies for the participar of liabilities, dispute solution, privacy and operational performance e agreements nts in respects Focus: Identification and Authentication Role Information Audit Logs Ensure appropriate "track and trace" precedures implementation Ensure appropriate "track and trace" procedures implementation.
-Ensure archiving of identity and access management related data.
-Ensure compliance with CP, CPS or other applicable requirements (e Criteria). e.g. Common 1
+BPS # CIS-17 : PKI-based traceability (continued) Detailed Prerequisites: description of the Refer to or develop a Security Policy practice Refer to or develop a "Certificate Policy" an a whole based on RFC 3647 d "Certificate Practice Statement" as Context: The general context is taken from the reference Management Component (CIMC), Family of Protection for a PKI."
+Definition: A PKI is a security infrastructure that creates and facilitate the use of public key cryptography.
+To achie basic tasks: generate and distribute public key certific information after validating the accuracy of the binding; and maintain and distribute certificate status inf CP: Certificate Policy: a CP is a document that desc will use to validate the identity of a certificate's requestor-provided account and password combina directory or photo identification and submission registration authority (RA) process subject.
+Validation might require a tion submitted to the organization's CPS: Certificate practice statement: a CPS is a pul olic document that describes how a certification authority (CA) is managed by an orga certificate policies.
+A CPS is published at a CA and de CRL: Certification Revocation List OCSP: Online Certificate Status Protocol The PKI systems themselves shall be comp liant with CIS best practices, in particular: Security: The main aspects of these tasks a the PKI and consequently rules and te Management are essential to set up a sec and sensitive applications all facets of info such as confidentiality, integrity, availability shall have Risk Management Plan in place i cchniques ensuring strong Identity ure information systems.
+For critical rmation security shall be addressed, and non-repudiation.
+Organisations Availability: Resource availability is essentiand Identification & Authorisation mode continuity.
+For example, to enhance the av or more issuing Certification Authorities sh provide verification services on certificate s Certificate Services from being unavailable all share the enrolment process and tatus (OCSP and CRL).
+This prevents Performance: Agreements shall be develop users, application service providers, and co will specify the various obligations and rem of liabilities, dispute solution, privacy and o redential issuers.
+These agreements edies for the participants in respects Focus: Identification and Authentication Role Information Audit Logs Ensure appropriate "track and trace" procedures imp Ensure archiving of identity and access management Ensure compliance with CP, CPS or other applicable r equirements (e.g. Common Criteria).